Northern Alberta Railways: Alberta and Great Waterways Railway

 In 1909 a charter was granted to the Alberta and Great Waterways Railway (A&GW) to build from Edmonton to Waterways, Alberta, on the Athabasca River.
-Construction faltered and the A&GW political scandal ensued, and the line was rechartered in 1913 under the ownership of J.D.
-McArthur.
+Construction faltered and the A&GW political scandal ensued, and the line was rechartered in 1913 under the ownership of John Duncan McArthur.
 Construction of the A&GW began in 1914 from Carbondale, Alberta, and reached Lac La Biche, Alberta, in 1916.
 It reached Draper, Alberta, in 1922 and its terminus at Waterways in 1925.
 The railway was transferred to ownership of the Government of Alberta on July 28, 1920.
 Carbondale Station was destroyed on November 10, 1959 following a head-on collision of a steam engine and a diesel engine.

 Central Canada Railway

 In 1913 a charter was granted to the Central Canada Railway (CCR) under the ownership of J.D.
 McArthur to build a junction with the ED&BC near Aggie, Alberta, extending to Peace River Crossing, Alberta, in order to access barge traffic on the Peace River.
 Construction of the CCR began in 1914 and was completed in 1916.

 The CCR was subsequently extended to Berwyn, Alberta, in 1921, then to Whitelaw, Alberta, in 1924, Fairview, Alberta, in 1928 and Hines Creek, Alberta, in 1930.